I've Been Charged - Now What?

 Meeting with the Office of Student Conduct and Community Standards

-- Have the Conduct process explained
+- Have the Conduct process explained in detail.

-- Have your rights explained
+- Have your rights within the process explained.

-- Have the charges explained
+- Have the charges explained and view the incident report.

-- Be given the opportunity to plead “In Violation” or “Not in Violation” to the charges
+- Be given the opportunity to plead “In Violation” or “Not in Violation” to the charges.

 - If you plead “In Violation”, the Conduct Officer will discuss sanctions with you.